razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

   - Input search/filter should be outside of this container
     Refer: https://primer.style/react/storybook/?path=/story/components-selectpanel--multi-select-story

-- Dropdown is supposed to open when you focus on select and press `ENTER` or any of the arrow keys.
+- Dropdown is supposed to open when you focus on select and press `ENTER`, `SPACE` or any of the arrow keys.
 Arrow Up and Down can be pressed to move to next and previous items in the action list.
+Should close on pressing `ESC`.

 <br/><br/>